 According to a 2021 Millennial Home Buyer Report by Clever Real Estate, 44% of millennials claimed they could buy a home simply based on listing pictures, while 59% would be ready to buy a home if someone checked it on their behalf.
 In addition to this, such giant platforms as Zillow and Redfin report the increasing demand for 3D tours on their websites, especially during the pandemic.

 As is clear from the reports above, a solid online presence has already become a must for real-estate agencies who want to close deals with the biggest target audience out there.
-And building a website is an essential step of that, just like social media presence is.
+And the decision to build a property website is an essential step of that, just like social media presence is.

 Improved customer experience